-Precaution: Femoral insertion may lead to excessive catheter length in the right atrium and difficulties in obtaining a pulmonary artery wedge (occlusion) position.
+Precaution: Femoral insertion may lead to a redundancy of the catheter length in the right atrium and difficulties in obtaining a pulmonary artery wedge (occlusion) position.

 Precaution: With femoral insertion, it is possible to transfix the femoral artery in some situations during percutaneous entry into the vein.
 Proper femoral vein puncture technique should be followed, including removal of the innermost occluding stylet when the insertion set needle is advanced toward the vein.